juxor/afaq/markdown/secH5.md

 signifies a failure of the class to resist alien influences.
 As Lenin put it:

-> _"Since there can be no talk of an independent ideology being developed by the masses of the workers in the process of their movement, **the only choice is**: either bourgeois or socialist ideology.
-There is no middle course . . .
+> _"Since there can be no talk of an independent ideology being developed by
+> the masses of the workers in the process of their movement, **the only
-Hence, to belittle socialist ideology **in any way,** to **deviate from it in the slightest degree** means strengthening bourgeois ideology.
-There is a lot of talk about spontaneity, but the **spontaneous** development of the labour movement leads to its becoming subordinated to bourgeois ideology . . .
-Hence our task, the task of Social-Democracy, is to **combat spontaneity,** to **divert** the labour movement from its spontaneous, trade unionist striving to go under the wing of the bourgeoisie, and to bring it under the wing of revolutionary Social-Democracy."_ [**Op.
-Cit.**, pp. 82-3]
+> choice is** : either bourgeois or socialist ideology.
+There is no middle
+> course . . .
+Hence, to belittle socialist ideology **in any way,** to
+> **deviate from it in the slightest degree** means strengthening bourgeois
+> ideology.
+There is a lot of talk about spontaneity, but the **spontaneous**
+> development of the labour movement leads to its becoming subordinated to
+> bourgeois ideology . . .
+Hence our task, the task of Social-Democracy, is to
+> **combat spontaneity,** to **divert** the labour movement from its
+> spontaneous, trade unionist striving to go under the wing of the
+> bourgeoisie, and to bring it under the wing of revolutionary Social-
+> Democracy."_ [ **Op.
+Cit.** , pp. 82-3]

 The implications of this argument became clear once the Bolsheviks seized power.
 As a justification for party dictatorship, you would be hard pressed to